c0m4r/paranoya/README.md

 * A single file scan if a given path is a file
 * Daemon mode `-d` with listening socket `--listen-host 127.0.0.1` `--listen-port 1337` accepting scans requested from client.py
-  * PID file `loki.pid` is created in the program directory if running in daemon mode, you change its path with `--pidfile /path/to/pidfile`
+  * PID file `paranoya.pid` is created in the program directory if running in daemon mode, you change its path with `--pidfile /path/to/pidfile`
   * Optional auth key `--auth somethingRandomHere` in daemon mode (just a dumb string authorization, can be intercepted and read from the process list)